nikitaJaiswalDev/Firebase-with-ReactJs/README.md

 1. firebase login
 2. firebase init
 This firebase init command will ask few questions.
--- (Which Firebase features do you want to set up for this directory), From the options, select the Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
+a.
+(Which Firebase features do you want to set up for this directory), From the options, select the Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
--- (What do you want to use as your public directory?) build -- (Configure as a single-page app (rewrite all urls to /index.html)?)
-N -- (Set up automatic builds and deploys with GitHub?)
-N -- (File build/404.html already exists.
+b.
+(What do you want to use as your public directory?) build
+c.
+(Configure as a single-page app (rewrite all urls to /index.html)?)
+N
+d.
+(Set up automatic builds and deploys with GitHub?)
+N
+e.
+(File build/404.html already exists.
 Overwrite?)
+N
-N -- (File build/index.html already exists.
+f.
+(File build/index.html already exists.
 Overwrite?)
 N
 3. firebase deploy